lilisha100/doctest/docs/README.md

    A "HelloWorld" identity verification flow is created.

 ## Step 3: Customize your identity verification flow
-Your identity verification flow is created with the default setting.
-You can customize the prests, fields to collect, and styling of the form.
+Your identity verification flow is created with the default settings.
+You can customize the prests, fields to collect, and styling of the form as shown in the following video:

 <video width="960" height="720" controls>
   <source src="customize.mp4" type="video/mp4">